cwells/taskgraph/README.md

 is an anti-pattern that should be avoided.
 It makes parallelization impossible, hides data changes in side-effects, and generally encourages write-only code.

-Updating at least the methods to be decorated with `task.requires` would likely allow for parallelization of some portion of the current code.
+Refactoring the methods to be decorated with `task.requires` to be more functional would likely allow for parallelization of some portion of the current code.